Fraunhofer-AISEC/cpg/docs/docs/CPG/specs/dfg.md

     returnValue -.- node;
 ```
 ## Branching Statements
 Specific statements lead to a branch in the control flow of a program.
-A value that influences the branching decision can lead to an implicit data flow via the branching and we therefore draw a dfg edge from the condition, to the branching node.
+A value that influences the branching decision can lead to an implicit data flow via the branching, and we therefore draw a dfg edge from the condition, to the branching node.

 ### ForEachStatement